erwindev/college-app-tracker-docker/README.md

 $ docker-compose up
 ```

-This will start the Postgres database with a "college" db instance listening in port 55432, the nginx webserver listening in port 80 and the Spring Boot application listening in port 8080.
+This will start the Postgres database with a "college" db instance listening in port 55432, the Node.js application listening in port 4200 and the Spring Boot application listening in port 8080.

 ## Accessing the application
 ### PostgreSQL